tithanayut/pagepdf-rendering-server/README.md

 		If that is the case, the generated PDF file should be available at `http://localhost:3000/pdf/<id>.pdf`

 ## Known issues

- - Prevention of Local File Inclusion (LFI) hasn't been implemented.
  -  Large webpage takes time to generate.

 ## Contributing